COSC481W-2020Fall/cosc481w-581-2020-fall-convoluted-classifiers/ServerResearch.md

   1) Provision backend storage
       Run "amplify add storage" on command line

-      Do you want to use the default authentication and security configuration?
+  - 1) Do you want to use the default authentication and security configuration?
         Default configuration
-      How do you want users to be able to sign in?
+  - 2) How do you want users to be able to sign in?
         Email
-      Do you want to configure advanced settings?
+  - 3) Do you want to configure advanced settings?
         No, I am done.
-      Provide a friendly name for your resource that will be used to label this category in the project:
+  - 4) Provide a friendly name for your resource that will be used to label this category in the project:
         S3FriendlyName
-      Please provide bucket name:
+  - 5) Please provide bucket name:
         cnnappstoragebucket
-      What kind of access do you want for Authenticated users? create/update, read, delete
+  - 6) What kind of access do you want for Authenticated users? create/update, read, delete
-      What kind of access do you want for Guest users? create/update, read, delete
+  - 7) What kind of access do you want for Guest users? create/update, read, delete

      Push changes to the cloud
       Run "amplify push" on command line

+   2)Initialize Amplify Storage
+      Added code to Application class to add AWDCognitoAutoPlugin and AWSS3StoragePlugin plugins

 - Possible Architecture 1:
 ![1](arch1.png)